 Our solicitors act on a ‘no win no fee’ basis, and so there are no costs to be paid if your claim is ultimately unsuccessful.

-If you or a loved one have been affected by poor maternity care at Basildon Hospital, or at any hospital in England or Wales, please feel free to contact one of our solicitors in the clinical negligence team for a confidential discussion and they will be able to advise you further.
-Please call 020 7485 8811 and ask to speak to a member of the Clinical Negligence department.
+If you or a loved one have been affected by poor maternity care at Basildon Hospital, or at any hospital in England or Wales, please feel free to contact one of our solicitors in the medical negligence team for a confidential discussion and they will be able to advise you further.
+Please call 020 7485 8811 and ask to speak to a member of the department.

 You can read comments from Steph on behalf of her clients treated at Basildon Hospital in the following publications;